Bristol Cenotaph

 Bristol Cenotaph is a war memorial at the north end of Magpie Park, in Bristol, erected in 1932.
 It is a Grade II listed building.

 The project was controversial, and the memorial was one of the last built by a major British city after the First World War, being completed after the Arch of Remembrance in Leicester in 1925, the Coventry War Memorial in 1927, and the Liverpool Cenotaph in 1930.
-Unusually, it was designed by a local female architect Eveline Blacker, with her business partner Harry Heathman.
+Unusually, it was designed by a local female architect Eveline Dew Blacker, with her business partner Harry Heathman.

 Background

 Approximately 60,000 men from Bristol enlisted in the British armed forces in First World War, and around 4,500 were killed.
 After the armistice, Bristol City Council established a committee to consider proposals for a war memorial, but little progress was made for years, with opinions divided between those wanting a purely commemorative structure and those preferring a more practical project, such as a memorial hospital.
 It proved difficult to raise sufficient money for a more ambitious project, and the committee eventually decided on a commemorative structure.

 The siting of the memorial was also controversial, with sites proposed near Bristol Cathedral, and others including the Old Market, The Downs, the Horsefair.
 Eventually a decision was made to make space by removing a statue of Queen Victoria, but that proposal was not implemented.
 Eventually a site at the north end of Colston Avenue was chosen, on an area were the River Frome had been culverted in the 1890s.

 A public fundraising campaign raised £1,700, and designs were sought from local architects, with a committee selecting the three best from the 18 submitted for a public vote.
 All three were heavily influenced by the Cenotaph in Whitehall, designed by Edwin Lutyens.

-The vote chose a scheme proposed by the firm of Harry Heathman and Eveline Blacker, ahead of a proposal from Charles Roy Beechcroft and another from Adrian E. Powell (who later designed Bristol's All-Electric House).
+The vote chose a scheme proposed by the firm of Harry Heathman and Eveline Dew Blacker, ahead of a proposal from Charles Roy Beechcroft and another from Adrian E. Powell (who later designed Bristol's All-Electric House).